-Only your top 7 regular lab report scores will count as part of your overall course grade.
 No make-up labs or late lab reports will be allowed or accepted.

-Lab reports are due one week after the wet chemistry is completed.
+Lab reports are due one week after the wet chemistry is completed unless otherwise noted.
 Ex.
-You complete the first lab on a Wednesday.
-The report is then due the following Wednesday.
-There are some exceptions to this deadline and those will be noted accordingly at appropriate times in the course.
+You complete the first lab on a Tuesday.
+The report is then due the following Tuesday.